balteravishay/scorecard/!article/article.md

 Using the OSSF Scorecard for a project is important because it helps ensure that the open-source software you maintain follows essential security best practices.
 It can also be used to evaluate whether dependencies you take into your codebase meet your expected level of adherence to security practices.

 Today, Scorecard is recognized and utilized across various sectors of the software engineering industry.
-For instance, it is mentioned in the Cybersecurity and Infrastructure Security Agency (CISA) Tools and Resources (OpenSSF Scorecard | CISA).
-Moreover, Sonatype, who specialize in software supply chain automation and security, references its checks and recommends its adoption in their annual reports.
-Google’s Open Source Insights (deps.dev) project highlights the scorecard checks of each package shown.
+For instance, it is mentioned in the Cybersecurity and Infrastructure Security Agency (CISA) [Tools and Resources](https://www.cisa.gov/resources-tools/services/openssf-scorecard).
+Moreover, Sonatype, who specialize in software supply chain automation and security, references its checks and recommends its adoption in their [annual reports](https://www.sonatype.com/hubfs/9th-Annual-SSSC-Report.pdf).
+Google’s [Open Source Insights](https://deps.dev/) project highlights the scorecard checks of each package shown.

-Here’s why it matters:
+This is why it matters:
 ### 1. Identifying Security Risks
 Open-source projects are widely used across industries but can be vulnerable to security risks if not properly managed.
 Scorecard helps identify these risks by evaluating key security practices such as dependency management, code reviews, and CI workflows, enabling developers to take proactive steps to enhance security and prevent incidents like data breaches or system compromises.
 ### 2. Improving Software Quality